TEAM WORK MAKES THE DREAM WORK

 iCook After School all started with two friends (Lesya and Olga) passionate about food, cooking and nutrition, who wanted to make a difference by teaching children how to cook and enjoy healthy meals.
 In 2014, iCook was started as an after-school cooking program for children at elementary schools in the Chicago area.
-Lesya and Olga share a philosophy — that food is nourishment, and that if you learn to cook and start with mostly fresh, simple foods, it is easy to “crave” foods that are good for you.
+Lesya and Olga share a philosophy — that food is nourishment, and that learning to cook at an early age is a beneficial skill to carry into adulthood.

 While Lesya holds a bachelor of science in finance from DePaul University, her real passion is nutrition.
 At an early age, she discovered that her body reacted differently to certain foods, and eventually she learned she had a sensitivity to gluten.
 She became very interested in the science of nutrition and in choosing a diet made up of healthful foods: foods that made her feel good – inside and out.
 The more she studied and learned about nutrition, the more she realized how helpful it would be to have known this information at an early age.
 Lesya loves helping children in the kitchen so they can learn to enjoy good food (vegetables, beans and whole grains) and so they can develop a healthy relationship with food right from the start.

 Olga holds a bachelor of science in business administration from Dickinson State University and an MBA in finance from the University of North Dakota.
 She is also a CFP® professional.
 Olga’s passion is working with children – helping them with reading, cooking and other life skills.
-In a way, she combines “math” skills and cooking interests by teaching children how to measure and learn fractions while they prepare delicious, nutritious recipes.
+In a way, she combines math skills and cooking interests by teaching children how to measure and learn fractions while they prepare delicious, nutritious recipes.
 She has been volunteering with children for several years with Big Brother Big Sister and at Working in the Schools (WITS), a tutoring and mentoring program focused on helping children with their reading.
 She left her career in finance to focus all her efforts and time on her passion working with kids and teaching them cooking and nutrition.